 As the game progresses, the player is able to experience Rabbit’s grief and struggle before eventually being shown what the relationship between him and Kitty was really like.
 It’s a story that reflects many human relationships and it’s easy for the player to see something of themselves in each of the characters.
 It urges players to think about their own real-life relationship issues and how things can feel very different between two people.
 In short, the story is incredible and nicely done.

-The gameplay on the other hand might be a bit too slow for some players.
+The gameplay, on the other hand, might be a bit too slow for some players.
 Rabbit Story is split into different chapters which are very short and offer the same kind of gameplay.
 For the most part, the player will just be clicking to move Rabbit around the world.
-There are two ‘riddle’ sections which are just different questions which can easily be solved with the help of Google if you don’t remember the answers from school.
-In addition to this, there’s also two ‘combat’ sections in the game against ghosts where the player must flash a flashlight at them repeatedly to defeat the ghost.
+There are two ‘riddle’ sections which are just different questions which can easily be solved with some online help if you don’t remember the answers from school.
+In addition to this, there are also two ‘combat’ sections in the game against ghosts where the player must flash a flashlight at them repeatedly to defeat the ghost.

-There’s no real difficulty to the game which is a shame as it means the players progress isn’t slowed at all.
-Considering the game can be completed within one hour, it’s a pity that the game isn’t more difficult.
-One the plus side, there’s a nice little mini-game on a video game console in the game.
+The game was not intended to be challenging, add that to the brevity which tends to be common in experiences like this, and some players may come away from this game a little disappointed.
+On the plus side, there’s a nice little mini-game on a video game console in the game.
 There’s also an additional episode to unlock by collecting all of the carrots in the game so there is some replay value to the game.

-Overall, Rabbit Story is an experience worth having but the short length of the game doesn’t justify the current selling price of £5.99.
+Overall, Rabbit Story is an experience worth having but the short length of the game may not warrant a purchase at full price.

 - Interesting story